 Risks arise from short sales due to the possible illiquidity of the securities markets and from potential adverse movements in security values.
 The cost to acquire the securities sold short may exceed the amount of proceeds initially received, as well as the amount of the liability recorded as "Short Sales of Securities" in the Statement of Fiduciary Net Position.
 Short sales expose the short seller to potentially unlimited liability because there is no upward limit on the price a shorted security could attain.
-Certain portfolio guidelines permit short sales and, to mitigate risks in various ways, such as: limiting the total value of short sales as a percentage of portfolio value, establishing portfolio vs. benchmark tracking error limits, and monitoring other statistical and economic risk measures of the portfolio.
-Investment performance and risk associated with each portfolio is measured against benchmarks and monitored by management.
+Certain portfolio guidelines permit short sales and, to mitigate risks in various ways, such as: limiting the total value of short sales as a percentage of portfolio value, establishing portfolio vs. benchmark tracking error limits, and monitoring other statistical and economic risk measures of the portfolio is measured against benchmarks and monitored by management.